piyushsharma220699/LeetCode-Problems-Solution-Book/NOTE FOR CONTRIBUTORS.md

 ## MUST READ NOTES FOR THE CONTRIBUTOR
 1. You cannot work on any issue that is not assigned to you.
 Issues will be assigned on a FIRST COME FIRST SERVE (FCFS) basis.
 The person who creates the issue gets the first priority.
 And then, issues are assigned based on who commented first.
-You just have to comment on the issue, asking to be assigned and the programming language you are going to use, and it will be done if found fit.
+You just have to comment on the issue, asking to be assigned and the programming language you are going to use, and it will be done if found fit.<br>
-2. Don't forget to add the following things to your code (The PR will not get accepted if these are not present) -<br><br>
+2. Don't forget to add the following things to your code (The PR will not get accepted if these are not present) -<br>
     A. Proper comments wherever necessary.<br>
     B. A block comment at the start of the code containing the problem number, problem name and problem statement.<br>
-    C. After the code, a block comment having sample input, sample output, time complexity of the solution and space complexity of the solution.
+    C. After the code, a block comment having sample input, sample output, time complexity of the solution and space complexity of the solution.<br>
 3. All PRs must be made from a Branch.
-Create a separate branch for every Issue you are working upon and then create a PR.
+Create a separate branch for every Issue you are working upon and then create a PR.<br>
+4. PLEASE DO NOT COPY THE CODE, PLAGIARIZED PR's WILL NOT GET ACCEPTED AT ALL!